saurabhmandlik/Object-detection/README.md

 on another terminal of RPi, run command "mavros echo /mavros/vision_pose/pose" to see the pose data from the vehicles (UAV).

-and also run the "mavros echo /tf" to see the camera pose in Apriltag frame with Z-axis pointing downwards.
+and also run the "mavros echo /tf" to see the camera pose in Apriltag frame with Z-axis pointing downwards. /tf is basically transforms the pose of source_frame_id and target_frame_id which is defined in tf_to_mavros_rs.launch file.

+The information regarding tf, vision_pose topic is available in "Thesis work-> vision_to_mavros" directory.

+## Check On Mission Planner Software

+After running the all the nodes (realsense camera node, mavros node, vision_to_mavros node), move to mission planner software and connect the battery.

+I already mentioned above how to connect FCU to MP.
+After connecting to MP, You can see the pop-up screen on MP window that shows getting parameters.

+Then